 I don’t know where his stiletto came from.
 But it was a slender little blade that stuck in my side.
 It was an intense pain, which made me scream, a feeling of intense heat washing over my belly and side as the blood flowed.
-I reached for my own weapon at the small of my back, which I’d forgotten in my rage-fueled haste.
-It was a dagger of Valyrian steel, a gift from Ser Davos, the blade wide and slightly curved with a single edge.
-It was made to be easy to draw and slash in the same motion, and that’s exactly what I did.
+I grabbed his wrist with my left hand, and he glared at me as he tried to pull his blade free.
+I reached for my own weapon, tucked in my belt at the small of my back.
+The gift from Ser Davos.
+While it was small, I’d practiced with it a bit at night.
+I’d learned it was curved so you could draw it in a certain way, and that’s exactly what I did.

 I was surprised by how much Symuril bled when I opened his neck.